rydmike/theme_demo/README.md

 ### Memory Key-Value DB Implementation

-To make a simple naive memory and session based key-value DB we can use a `Map`.
-In this case we also wanted the key-value pairs to be kept when we switch between implementations, even if the `keyValueDbProvider` makes a new instance.
+To make a simple naive memory and session based key-value DB, we can use a `Map`.
+In this case we also wanted the key-value pairs to be kept when we switch between implementations, even if the `keyValueDbProvider` makes a new instance it.
 We could have made `KeyValueDbMem` itself a singleton, but all we actually needed was for it to have a private static map.

 ```dart
 // Set the bool flag to true to show debug prints.
 Even if you forgot